thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-paper-profiler.md

 ---

 ## TASK
+---

-This rubric is designed to assess an academic paper's suitability for extracting a clear question with an answer derived through complex, multi-step reasoning that is comprehensible to a layperson with some effort.
+This rubric is designed to assess an academic paper's suitability for extracting:
+- A clear, well-defined question
+- A complex chain of reasoning with multiple steps
+- A definitive answer derived through that reasoning

 The ideal paper will present a well-defined question, provide a clear answer, and demonstrate a logical reasoning process that bridges the gap between the question and the answer.
 This reasoning should be sufficiently complex to offer meaningful insights, yet accessible enough for an educated non-expert to understand with some effort.

 When applying this rubric, consider the paper as a whole, but focus particularly on the sections that directly address the central question, the reasoning process, and the conclusion.